srvkr/MyLearnigCodes/FromCLI.md

-this file is commited from cli
+This is chaange to CLI File